-No Kings crowned as dominating in this even-handed conversation.
-Very few middle fingers, as the protest day unfolded.
+No Kings crowned as dominating in this quite even-handed conversation.
+With very few middle fingers pointed, as the protest day unfolded.
 Just a coming together of the left and right, and no marching down the middle of the street.
-Patriots passionate but not too over-zealous.
+Patriots passionate but not over-zealous.
 Not that some of what was said didn’t raise eyebrows.
-But are we coming into a new phase in the phrases of the conversation?
+But do we now come into a new phase in the noted phrases of the conversation?
+(And tacked onto the end, the band Disturbed thinks so, and here’s what the lead singer said to a young tot about us all coming together as humans.
+In mid-concert, no less.)

-Dragging my way, on the latest No Kings day, down to the streetfront along Main directly across the parking lot from the Republican local offices, I saw the tried and true flag-wavers, this time red not blue, and actually engaged in a meeting of minds with a couple of them, spending in all almost an hour just hanging out.
+Dragging my way, on the latest No Kings day, down to the streetfront along Main directly across the parking lot from the Republican local offices, I saw the tried and true flag-wavers, this time red not blue, and actually engaged in a meeting of minds with a couple of them, spending in all almost an hour just hanging out in this unusual place for me.
+But it was a bit spacey like being surrounded by aliens, not the illegal kind, but those from beyond the stratosphere.

-And they weren’t nearly as right-wing, out-there as I thought I would get from those waving the Old Glory.
+However, they weren’t nearly as right-wing, out-there as I thought I would get from those waving the Old Glory.
 Reasonable Republicans?
-It was much more balanced, and this was an opinion they all reinforced about their mates.
-With flags that were only at rarely chosen times tinted just gray-blue.
+Space Cowboys?
+These talks were much more balanced, and this was an opinion they all reinforced about their mates.
+With flags that were only at rarely chosen times tinted just confrontational gray-blue.
 Two archvillians, of sorts, were the guy going out into nearly the middle of a busy street during a break in the traffic and waving The Stripes, and someone else dressed up in full Indian garb (I will use their term) and having a bronze eagle atop his flagpole.
 (Maybe Donald could buy him a gold one.)
 People quickly approached me, and might as well be carrying scripts, hoping to galvanize my leftist grit with right-wing remedies.

 I soon found myself offered a chair and sharing a can of peanuts and raisins with the woman on my left.
 Fingerfull after fingerfull.
 She didn’t seem hugely radical and said hers was one of many subgroups that went by a name that was partially Patriots.
 Their group does not believe, they said, in violent takeovers or largely defunding the poor.
 Then she offered me more nuts, the good ones.